lkodinsson/MARS/Fantasy/Maneuvers.md

 **Stamina Cost:** 1
 **Action Speed:** Reaction

 Get a +1 bonus to resist an incoming spell that targets only you.
-If you also have the Intercept maneuver, you may use this maneuver like the Intercept maneuver on adjacenet allies who are targeted by spells.
+If you also have the Intercept maneuver, you may use this maneuver like the Intercept maneuver on an adjacent ally who is targeted by a spell.
 If you do, you get +2 to resist the incoming spell instead of +1.
 You may also block that spell for free as a part of this action.

 ## Spell Evasion